 Estimated cost: $10–$20.
 Look for split-style sleeves that let you add or remove cables without re-threading.

 This method only works on drywall.
 Plaster walls (common in NYC pre-war buildings), brick, and concrete cannot be routed through.
-For those wall types, Method 1 is your best option.
+For those wall types, a cable raceway is your best option.

 Best for: Homeowners and condo owners with drywall who want a showroom-quality finish.